RE-Tamayo/tablemancer/README.md

 ## Contact

-If you have questions or need assistance, you can reach us at [rosas.emerjoe.tamayo@gmail.com](mailto:rosas.emerjoe.tamayo@gmail.com).
+If you have questions or need assistance, you can reach me at [rosas.emerjoe.tamayo@gmail.com](mailto:rosas.emerjoe.tamayo@gmail.com).

 Happy coding!